 - Itching: Itching in the beard area gets worse during summers because of the scorching heat.
 Even during winters, the skin underneath the beard can get really dry and cause irritation.
 To deal with this issue, resort to good old aloe vera gel.
 Aloe vera is extremely hydrating and soothing.
 It will help get rid of the itch almost instantly, and won’t leave any residue as well.
 For best results, apply the gel and leave it overnight.

-- Dandruff: Contrary to the popular belief, dandruff can occur on any hairy place on the body and not just the head.
+- Dandruff: Contrary to popular belief, dandruff can occur in any hairy place on the body and not just the head.
 It could be present on the scalp, on the beard, and even on the eyebrows.
 This problem can be embarrassing as dandruff is easily visible.
 The key to getting rid of beard dandruff is keeping it clean, but making sure the skin underneath is not dry.
 Tea tree oil and coconut oil are antifungal in nature and will help to get rid of dandruff.
 If you don’t get the desired results, consult a skin specialist and seek treatment.
 Read more about home remedies for dandruff.

 - Patchy hair growth: Uneven growth could keep you from giving that perfect shape to your beard.
 Use olive oil and castor oil to promote growth.
 Regular use of these oils will also help to prevent thinning of hair.